mayuropensource/PuffinBASIC/README.md

 # PuffinBASIC
 A cross-platform modern BASIC compiler/interpreter written in Java.

+## Show Case
 <img src="puffin.png" width="64"/>

 BASIC (Beginners' All-purpose Symbolic Instruction Code) is a general-purpose high-level language from the 1960s.
 PuffinBASIC is an implementation of the BASIC language specification.
 PuffinBASIC conforms most closely to GWBASIC.

-#### TESSEL - A 2D Tile Game
+### TESSEL - A 2D Tile Game
 YouTube Video: <a href="https://youtu.be/L8xkM-g3Zms"><img src="samples/tessel/images/tesselsnap1.png" width="64"></a>
 Source: <a href="samples/tessel/tessel.bas">tessel.bas</a>

-#### FlyPuffinFly - A Scrolling Game
+### FlyPuffinFly - A Scrolling Game
 YouTube Video: <a href="https://youtu.be/bIIamQp9N3o"><img src="samples/puffingame/images/flypuffinflysnap.png" width="64"></a>
 Source: <a href="samples/puffingame/flypuffinfly.bas">flypuffinfly.bas</a>

-#### Conway's Game of Life
+### Conway's Game of Life
 YouTube Video: <a href="https://youtu.be/TpsxQrxKqdg"><img src="samples/gameoflife/images/gameoflifesnap.png" width="64"></a>
 <a href="https://youtu.be/A5tN6cBqoAc">#2</a>
 Source: <a href="samples/gameoflife/gameoflife.bas">gameoflife.bas</a>

-#### Mandelbrot Set
+### Mandelbrot Set
 YouTube Video: <a href="https://youtu.be/7CukYv9tfXA"><img src="samples/mandelbrotsnap.png" width="64"></a>
 <a href="https://youtu.be/xKp9U2BXTHM">Zoomed</a>
 Source: <a href="samples/mandelbrot.bas">mandelbrot.bas</a>

 ## Why Implement BASIC?

 1. Love and Familiarity: GWBASIC was my first programming language, I loved it and made many games in it.
-I'm also very familiar with the language.
-1. Interpreter language: BASIC is an interpreted language and hence a good choice for implementing this interpreter.
+1. Interpreter language: BASIC is simple and an interpreted language and hence a good choice for implementing this interpreter.
-1. Learning antlr4: I was learning antlr4 and BASIC was the perfect language to try because of its simple instruction set.
+1. Learn antlr4: I was learning antlr4 and BASIC was the perfect language to try because of its simple instruction set.
 1. Resurrect BASIC: Implementations such as GWBASIC don't work on most modern platforms.
-PuffinBASIC works everywhere Java works.
+My goal is to make PuffinBASIC work anywhere Java can work.
-1. Improve BASIC: I wanted to add modern graphics, better data types, etc.
+1. Improve BASIC: I wanted to add modern graphics, better data types, etc., to make it easier to write games.

 ## Version

 0.1 experimental (NOT YET READY FOR PRODUCTION USE!)

-The interpreter is not yet thoroughly tested and is likely to have bugs.
+- The interpreter is not yet thoroughly tested and is likely to have bugs.
-This is an active project so expect large changes at frequent intervals.
+- This is an active project so expect large changes at frequent intervals.

 ## Code Samples